Legal Scandals

 Stauffenberg on the far left.

-(1907 - ????)
+(1907 - ????) of Hesse and by Rhine

 Stauffenberg was born and raised at Stauffenberg Castle, Jettinge ( 48º30'04.20”N 8º01'40.17”E ).
 His father, Alfred Schenk Graf von Stauffenberg, was the last Court Marshal of the Duchy of Württemberg.
 Claus von Stauffenberg was well educated.
 He was a devout Catholic.
 During 1943 he was stationed in Tunisia.
 On April 7, 1943, he traveled in a military column.
 Suddenly the column was attacked by American aircraft.
 Stauffenberg was seriously injured.
 He lost his left eye and two fingers on his left hand.
 Stauffenberg had no qualms about the planned assassination attempt on Hitler - which he let Tresckow understand.
 When Tresckow was later placed on the Eastern Front, Stauffenberg took over responsibility for planning and executing the attack.